-ServeManager's electronic service of process solution was built for process servers to provide a digital paper trail that email cannot.
+ServeManager's digital service of process solution (also known as eService, electronic service, and electronic service of process) was built for process servers to provide an electronic paper trail that email cannot.
 ServeManager's electronic service of process features allows you to send notification of service documents, see when the notification is viewed, when physical service is waived, and when service documents are downloaded from within ServeManager.

 With the recent issues surrounding the COVID-19 pandemic, we've seen an increase in utilization of electronic means to transfer documents from one party to the other.
 Government entities, records facilities, businesses, and even private party defendants want to avoid in-person contact and are opting to have their documents delivered electronically.

 Our Digital Service feature maintains the process server as an independent third party to perfect service of process.
 We are living in unprecedented times; and as the pandemic continues, rules and legislation will change.
 Rather than these rules being imposed on our industry, we want to deliver the solution that supports business continuity for the legal system and legal support providers.